How to download and install your Microsoft Donation from the Volume Licensing Service Centre (VLSC)

 - Verify that the correct drive is listed under Disc burner.
 If not, change it.

 - Check the box next to Verify disc after burning and click Burn to begin writing the disc.

-Read our other topics about common VLSC tasks, including
+If you need more help, try reading our other topics about common VLSC tasks, including:

 - How to Add Licenses or Individuals to Your VLSC Account

 - How to Order Installation Media from Microsoft